NoListen/mxnet-reinspect/README.md

 - output the proposals
 - extract the features of bbox proposals

+# Note
+- tracking is not included which you can refer to [MOT_XCODE](https://github.com/HansSJTU/MOT_XCODE).
+- bridging python and C++ is not included which you can refer to [numpy-opencv-converter](https://github.com/spillai/numpy-opencv-converter).

 # TODO
-- add learning process to this setting.
+- add learning process to mxnet-reinspect.